IronFox/JoyMap/readme.md

 The most obvious reason is to prevent duplicate inputs when JoyMap is emitting a virtual Xbox 360 controller: without hiding, the game would see both the physical joystick and the virtual Xbox controller and process both simultaneously.

 A less obvious reason is that some games treat *any* connected controller as an Xbox controller regardless of what it actually is.
-This is rare, but when it occurs the game will attempt to read the physical joystick using the Xbox axis/button layout, producing scrambled or unintended input — and hiding becomes the only way to use JoyMap with that game at all.
-Hiding the physical controller forces the game to interact solely with JoyMap's properly-mapped virtual Xbox controller, even when JoyMap is not using any Xbox axis bindings.
+This is rare, but when it occurs the game will attempt to read the physical joystick using the Xbox axis/button layout, producing scrambled or unintended input.
+Hiding the physical controller removes it from the game's view entirely, eliminating the scrambled input — leaving only whatever JoyMap actually provides (keyboard/mouse actions, a virtual Xbox controller if configured, or both).

 **Profile Selection:**
 - Use the **Profile:** dropdown to manually switch profiles